hjdhjd/homebridge-unifi-protect/README.md

 ### Audio
 Audio on cameras is tricky in the HomeKit world to begin with, and when you throw in some of the specifics of how UniFi Protect works, it gets even more interesting.
 Some things to keep in mind if you want to use audio with UniFi Protect:

-* This plugin supports audio coming from UniFi cameras.
-It does **not** support two-way audio at this time.
+* This plugin provides audio on UniFi cameras and doorbells.
+This includes two-way audio on the [G4 Doorbell](https://store.ui.com/collections/unifi-protect/products/uvc-g4-doorbell) and [G3 Micro](https://store.ui.com/collections/unifi-protect/products/unifi-video-g3-micro).

+* There is one notable caveat, currently, with two-way audio: the lack of acoustic echo cancellation, or AEC.
+[Read more on about two-way audio here](https://github.com/hjdhjd/homebridge-unifi-protect2/blob/master/docs/Doorbell.md#doorbell-twoway).

 * **Audio support will not work unless you have a version of ffmpeg that supports fdk-aac.** Unfortunately, most default installations of ffmpeg are not compiled with support for fdk-aac.
 You'll need to compile or acquire a version of ffmpeg that does.
 Doing so is beyond the scope of this documentation.
 There are plenty of guides to this - Google is your friend.
 This plugin uses [ffmpeg-for-homebridge](https://www.npmjs.com/package/ffmpeg-for-homebridge) which eases the pain somewhat by providing prebuilt static binaries of ffmpeg for certain platforms, and save you the trouble of having to compile a version of ffmpeg yourself.